 You can read the online version at ipyvizzu.com.

 Note: You need to be an administrator to release the project.

-setup.py.
-The version bump should be in a separated commit.
+__version__.py.
+The version bump should be in a separate commit.

 - Generate the release notes and publish the new release on Releases.

 Note: Publishing a new release will automatically trigger the

 workflow, which builds, checks, and uploads the